Argireline for Wrinkles: Is It Better Than Botulinum Toxin, Retinol?

 Argireline and Retinol

 A kind of vitamin A called retinol is transformed by the skin into retinoic acid.
 Retinoic acid is a powerful stimulator of cell turnover, collagen production, and blood flow, which can improve skin texture, tone, and elasticity.
-Retinol can also help fade hyperpigmentation, reduce acne, and prevent skin cancer.[10]
+Retinol can also help fade hyperpigmentation, reduce acne, and may be skin cancer protective (although the evidence on this aspect is nuanced).

-However, retinol can also be very irritating and drying to the skin, especially at high concentrations or when used with other active ingredients.
-This is one reason retinol should probably not be used together with Argireline.
+However, retinol can be very irritating and drying to the skin if used at high concentrations.
 Retinol users should start slowly, use sunscreen, and moisturize well to avoid adverse reactions.

 Argireline and Tretinoin